GFD responds to deep-seated fire in Tamuning

-Firefighters with the Guam Fire Department were able to contain a deep-seated fire reported in Tamuning early Friday morning.
+Firefighters with the Guam Fire Department were able to contain a deep-seated fire reported early Friday morning in Tamuning.

-It was initially called in as a grass fire at the site of the old Guam Memorial Hospital around 2:36 a.m.
+It was initially called in around 2:36 a.m. as a grass fire at the site of the old Guam Memorial Hospital.

-GFD spokesperson Kevin Reilly said a backhoe from the Department of Public Works was requested to help officials extinguish it.
+GFD spokesperson Kevin Reilly said a backhoe from the Department of Public Works was requested to help officials extinguish the fire.

 Smoke could be seen billowing up from the mounds of green waste on the property.

-Tamuning Vice Mayor Albert Toves said they use the property as a staging area to place white goods and other items his staff find illegally dumped throughout the village.
+Tamuning Vice Mayor Albert Toves said the mayor's office uses the property as a staging area to place white goods and other items his staffers find illegally dumped throughout the village.

 Toves was at the scene with officials from the Guam Environmental Protection Agency.